mlflow/mlflow/docs/source/gateway/index.rst

 Querying the AI Gateway
 =======================

-Once the MLflow AI Gateway server has been configured and started, it is ready to receive traffic from users.
+Once the Databricks AI Gateway server has been configured and started, it is ready to receive traffic from users.

 .. _standard_query_parameters:

 Standard Query Parameters
 -------------------------

-The MLflow AI Gateway defines standard parameters for chat, completions, and embeddings that can be used when querying any route regardless of its provider.
+The Databricks AI Gateway defines standard parameters for chat, completions, and embeddings that can be used when querying any route regardless of its provider.
 Each parameter has a standard range and default value.
-When querying a route with a particular provider, the MLflow AI Gateway automatically scales parameter values according to the provider's value ranges for that parameter.
+When querying a route with a particular provider, the Databricks AI Gateway automatically scales parameter values according to the provider's value ranges for that parameter.

 .. important::